tratnikc/Web-Design-Challenge/README.md

 7. data.html
 8. style.css in assets/styles folder
 9. images folder containing the plots used
+10. screenshots in images/screenshots folder
-10. cities.csv in Resources folder
+11. cities.csv in Resources folder
-11. this README.md
+12. this README.md

  ### Requirements
 Create a visualization dashboard website consisting of 7 pages total, including: